MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-control-access-to-ews-in-exchange.md

 - [Get-OrganizationConfig](/powershell/module/exchange/get-organizationconfig) - Shows you the parameters for the entire organization.
 - [Set-OrganizationConfig](/powershell/module/exchange/set-organizationconfig) - Sets the parameters for the entire organization.

+**Note** The way the EWSEnabled parameter operates will change in October 2026 due to the EWS Deprecation.
+Please see: https://techcommunity.microsoft.com/blog/exchange/exchange-online-ews-your-time-is-almost-up/4492361

 <a name="bk_Examples"> </a>

 ## Examples: Controlling access to EWS